 Additionally, our NIDS analyzes and identifies attacks per packet's protocol, packet type and several other characteristics giving the opportunity to our firewalls to filter an attack with at least 15 methods (planning to increase to 20+ methods in the near future).
 In rare cases, when an attack cannot get filtered differently, an IP null-route is applied.
-If the attack exceeds a specific number of Gbps (Gigabits per second) or Mpps (Million packets per second), additional ACLs may get applied in our router(s).
+If the attack exceeds a specific number of Gbps (Gigabits per second) or Mbps (Million packets per second), additional ACLs may get applied in our router(s).
 The Firewall mechanism described above has been completely designed and engineered by Host Honey staff using fundamental understanding of filtering, intensive knowledge and experience in preventing DDoS attacks.
 Our firewalls and NIDS use as open-source operating system with engineered Firewall and detection software.